httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client MUST NOT perform offset retrieval while creation ({{upload-creation}}) or appending ({{upload-appending}}) is in progress as this can cause the previous request to be terminated by the server as described in {{concurrency}}.

-If the client received a response with a

-- `2xx (Successful)` status code, the client can continue appending representation data to it and/or mark the upload as complete ({{upload-appending}}).
+If the client receives a 2xx successful response, the client can continue appending representation data to it and/or mark the upload as complete ({{upload-appending}}).

-- `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.
-- `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY retry retrieving the offset.
+If the client receives a 4xx client error or 5xx server error response, or if it did not receive a response, the client MAY retry retrieving the offset.

 ### Server Behavior {#offset-retrieving-server}